tukkek/age-binder/README.md

 - Generate an infinite number of detailed worlds, for free, in your browser!
 - Watch your worlds evolve age-by-age, year-by-year while history unfolds!
-- Hover over each area of the game world for an overview of local details
+- Hove over each area of the game world for an overview of local details
+- Reproduce previous worlds by entering the same name again

 ## Performance